Grynn/zimbra-mirror/ZimbraOffline/src/installer/README.txt

 the email address and password as you do when setting up the Zimbra Desktop account.

+You must select to use the Advanced Client instead of Basic Client to open new messages in browser in Toaster preferences, as Basic Client is not available in Zimbra Desktop.

 During initial sync Zimbra Desktop will download all your existing messages from remote server one by one.
 If you run Zimbra Toaster while initial sync is in progress you will receive too many